MicrosoftDocs/win32/desktop-src/shell/sfgao.md

 # SFGAO

-Attributes that can be retrieved on an item (file or folder) or set of items.
+`SFGAO` bitfield values represent attributes that can be retrieved on an item (file or folder) or set of items.
+They are used with the IShellFolder and IShellItem APIs, most notably <a href="/windows/desktop/api/shobjidl_core/nf-shobjidl_core-ishellfolder-getattributesof"><strong>IShellFolder::GetAttributesOf</strong></a> and <a href="/windows/desktop/api/shobjidl_core/nf-shobjidl_core-ishellitem-getattributes"><strong>IShellItem::GetAttributes</strong></a>.

 | Constant/value | Description |
 |----------------|-------------|